Baron-von-Riedesel/Dos64-stub/Readme.txt

    - check if the cpu is 64-bit
    - check if the PE image is "acceptable"
-   - check if enough XMS memory is available to load the image
+   - check if enough XMS memory is available for image & paging
-   - load the image into extended memory
-   - setup GDT and switch to protected-mode
-   - handle relocation info ( the image MUST contain base relocations )
    - setup IDT and page tables for 64-bit PAE paging
+   - read & move the image into extended memory
-   - install a small "OS" (int 21h/31h) that allows the image to call real-mode DOS functions that don't need pointer translation.
+   - install a small "OS" (int 21h/31h) so one may call real-mode DOS functions that don't need pointer translation.
    - reprogram master PIC, so IRQs 00h-07h are mapped to Int 78h-7fh
+   - switch to long-mode
+   - handle base relocations
-   - enable paging; call the entry point of the loaded 64-bit image
+   - call the entry point of the loaded 64-bit image

   2. Requirements